Military Call-Up Instructions For Students

 If you are living in a residence hall, you will need to notify the Residential Living Office at 715-346-3511.
 If you are receiving Financial Aid, notify the Financial Aid Office at 715-346-4771.
 For questions about loans or financial aid contact the appropriate office on campus or your private lender for instructions.
 If you need to reach the Perkins Loan Office, call 715-346-3473.

 You will need to provide UWSP with a copy of the orders.
 We will send a copy to the VA in St. Louis, Missouri and notify them of your withdrawal from the university.
 If the orders are not available at the time of the withdrawal, they may be faxed to us later at 715-346-2558.

-A grade of “incomplete” may be awarded at the discretion of the instructor.
+- A grade of “incomplete” may be awarded at the discretion of the instructor.
 It may be possible for you to be granted an extension of time allowed to complete the work in the course.
-If you are gone for an extended period of time, the department chair of the course would need to notify the Registration and Records Office of the extended time allowed.
+If you are gone for an extended period of time, the department chair of the course would need to notify the Registrar's Office of the extended time allowed.

 We encourage all students in this situation to discuss the matter with their instructors and to be clear about their status before departing.
 In the event that any students have to leave abruptly and don’t have an opportunity to discuss the situation with their instructors, we will notify the instructors and appropriate officials if you ask us to do so.
 If students are called up due to “active military duty for war time service”, and we have a copy of the orders to that effect, we will register the student for a zero credit “COOP” course.
 This will enable the student to use their university e-mail account, continue to have appointed registration times, and maintain ties to the university to ease their re-entry upon return.

-When returning to the university, bring a copy of your most recent DD-214 to the Veterans Service Representative in the Registration and Records Office, 101 Student Services Center.
-You can also contact Registration and Records at 715-346-4301 to get information on how/when to register for classes.
+- When returning to the university, bring a copy of your most recent DD-214 to the Veterans Service Representative in the Registrar's Office, 101 Student Services Center.
+You can also contact the Office of the Registrar at 715-346-4301 to get information on how/when to register for classes.